Every day, 99.co picks a piece of property jargon to explain it. Today we look at rental yield. Here’s how it works:

 To get the gross rental yield, simply divide the annual rental income by the property price; then multiply it by 100.
-For example, say a property generates $36,000 per year in rent.
-The total price of the property is $1.2 million.
+For example, say a property generates S$36,000 per year in rent.
+The total price of the property is S$1.2 million.

 For net rental yield, we would add the cost of interest, maintenance, property taxes, and so forth.
-For example, say that the yearly cost of all these taxes and maintenance bills is around $8,000.
-Deducted from your annual rental income, you’re only getting ($36,000 – $8,000 = $28,000).
+For example, say that the yearly cost of all these taxes and maintenance bills is around S$8,000.
+Deducted from your annual rental income, you’re only getting (S$36,000 – S$8,000 = S$28,000).

 So what’s a good rental yield?

-The typical rental yield for a residential property in Singapore – as of 2019 – is between two to three per cent.
-Most residential properties have a net rental yield of around 2.3 per cent.
+The typical rental yield for a residential property in Singapore (as of 2019) is between 2 to 3%.
+Most residential properties have a net rental yield of around 2.3%.

 This is higher for commercial properties.
-The net rental yield of most commercial properties is about 3.3 per cent, and the range falls between three to five per cent.
+The net rental yield of most commercial properties is about 3.3%, and the range falls between 3 to 5%.

-Why do two experts end up with two different calculations on net rental yield?
+Why do two experts end up with two different calculations on net yield?

 Net rental yield is not always entirely accurate.
 Remember that some of the costs aren’t fixed – for example, the mortgage interest rate on a private property can change all the time.
 Likewise, maintenance costs can increase over time, as the property ages.
 Some experts have higher cost estimates than others.

 Also, many property investors have preferred ways of calculating net rental yield.
-Some may simply deduct 10 per cent off the rental income to account for potential vacancies or tenancy issues – others have exact spreadsheets that track the exact cost of such occurrences.
+Some may simply deduct 10% off the rental income to account for potential vacancies or tenancy issues – others have exact spreadsheets that track the exact cost of such occurrences.